nehagusto/leavedigestsetup/README.md

 When you return from leave, **pause or delete the Routine** in Claude Code but **keep your private repo**.

 Next time you go on leave or PTO:
-1. Open Claude Code and connect to this skill repo
+1. Open Claude Code (terminal or desktop app) and navigate to this repo
 2. Say: **"Reactivate my leave monitor"**
 3. The wizard detects your saved profile and asks only 3 questions: leave type, what's changed, and cadence for this absence
 4. You get a new Routine prompt in minutes

+## Platform Support

+**Running the setup wizard:**
+- ✅ Terminal — Mac, Windows, Linux
+- ✅ Claude Code Desktop app — Mac and Windows only
+- ❌ Claude Code on the web (claude.ai/code) — Skills are not supported in remote web sessions; use the terminal or desktop app for setup

+**The automated Routine (once created):**
+- ✅ Runs on Anthropic's cloud infrastructure regardless of which platform you used for setup — your laptop does not need to be on

 ## What You'll Need

 - Claude Code access (Pro, Max, Team, or Enterprise plan)
+- Terminal or Claude Code Desktop app for the one-time setup (see Platform Support above)
-- A private GitHub repo for your personal data (the wizard will ask you to create one)
+- A private GitHub repo for your personal data (the wizard will ask you to create one during setup)
 - Slack connected as a connector in Claude Code
 - Google Drive connected as a connector (optional but recommended)